sq1000000/NeuBorder/README.md

 - It doesn't look nearly as good as a properly implemented neumorphic design [should look](https://dribbble.com/tags/neumorphism)
 - The thumbnail doesn't represent the look of the theme very well

-If you want these things fixed, beg [sq1000000](https://github.com/sq1000000) to fix them in [issues](https://github.com/sq1000000/NeuBorder/issues), or  fix them yourself with a [pull request](https://github.com/sq1000000/NeuBorder/pulls).
+If you want these things fixed, fix them yourself with a [pull request](https://github.com/sq1000000/NeuBorder/pulls), or beg [sq1000000](https://github.com/sq1000000) to fix them in [issues](https://github.com/sq1000000/NeuBorder/issues).

 ## Credits:
 - [Akifyss ](https://github.com/Akifyss) for the [theme](https://github.com/Akifyss/obsidian-border) that this is based off of